VIKAS9793/KrishiRakshak-2.0/docs/journey.md

 ## 🌾 What I Saw in the Real World

-Growing up around farming communities and staying connected to grassroots India, I’ve seen farmers:
+Growing up around farming communities and staying connected to grassroots India, I've seen farmers:
 - Lose entire seasons to preventable plant diseases
 - Get no early warning or reliable diagnosis
 - Waste money on wrong pesticides or too-late treatments